ManiKran/Task_05_Descriptive_Stats/README.md

 This project explores descriptive statistics on the **2025 Syracuse University Women’s Lacrosse team** using AI tools like ChatGPT to analyze and answer natural language questions.
 The dataset was extracted from a publicly available PDF and manually structured for analysis.

-We skipped pandas- and polars-based scripting for this research task and focused instead on **LLM-driven analysis using prompt engineering**.

 ---